-Patients who do not qualify for IV tPA may still be

-candidates for other, advanced therapies for stroke.
+Patients who do not qualify for IV tPA may still be candidates for other, advanced therapies for stroke.

 Intra-arterial tPA delivers fibrinolytic medication directly to the thrombus.
 It can be used for qualified patients up to 6 hours from onset of symptoms (Class I).
-As is the case with IV tPA, the best clinical outcomes with intra-arterial therapy are likely to be in those patients who receive treatment as soon after symptom onset as is possible.
+As is the case with IV tPA, the best clinical outcomes with intra-arterial therapy are likely to be in those patients

+T H K O M B O L T S I S in being drugs are injected into attentic to solve ibard clert and re-articletic blood firm. who receive treatment as soon after symptom onset as is possible.
 This therapy can only be done in specialty centers by specially trained interventionalists.

-Clot retrieval devices: There are currently four FDA-approved devices for clot disruption or removal.
+Clot retrieval devices: There are currently four FDAapproved devices for clot disruption or removal.

 The mainstay of treatment has long been tPA.
 But for people with blood clots in larger arteries, tPA often does not dissolve them completely.

-Mechanical thrombectomy is usually done within six hours of acute stroke symptoms, and only after the patient receives tPA.
-However, new research suggests this procedure can be done safely up to 7.3 hours after S&S begin (Saver et al, 2016).
+Mechanical thrombectomy is usually done within six

+hours of acute stroke symptoms but this may be extended to 22 hours.
 To remove the clot, doctors thread a catheter through an artery in the groin up to the blocked artery in the brain.
 The stent opens and grabs the clot, allowing doctors to remove the stent with the trapped clot.
 Special suction tubes may also be used.